kionsoftware/terraform-provider-kion/importer-script/README.md

 ## Prerequisites

-### python3 and requests
+### python and requests

-The system running the script will need to have python3 installed, and the requests library.
+The system running the script will need to have python installed, and the requests library.

 ### Setting up a Virtual Environment